Meet Our Preceptors

 Background

-Mike Benedict is Vice President of Pharmacy Operations at Apexus, the organization responsible for managing the HRSA 340B Prime Vendor Program.
-Mike is responsible for managing relationships with suppliers, distributors and entities, and provides educational support for internal and external stakeholders to the 340B program.
+Mike Benedict, MS, RPh, is Senior Vice President of Pharmacy Operations at Apexus, the organization responsible for managing the HRSA 340B Prime Vendor Program.
+Mike is responsible for managing relationships with suppliers, distributors, and entities, and provides educational support for internal and external stakeholders in the 340B Program.

-Before joining Apexus, Mike was the Vice President of Health Enterprises Pharmacy Services where he developed services for member hospitals including: onsite and remote staffing services, 340B services, medication safety and revenue cycle consulting services.
-Additionally he has provided over 25 years of pharmacy leadership in areas as diverse as Disproportionate Share Hospitals, Critical Access Hospitals, Community Health Centers, School Based Clinics, Jails, Colleges of Pharmacy, Ambulatory Pharmacy and Clinical Services Management.
+Before joining Apexus, Mike was the vice president of Health Enterprises Pharmacy Services, where he developed services for member hospitals, including onsite and remote staffing services, 340B services, and medication safety and revenue cycle consulting services.
+He has provided over 25 years of pharmacy leadership in areas as diverse as disproportionate share hospitals, critical access hospitals, community health centers, school-based clinics, jails, colleges of pharmacy, ambulatory pharmacy, and clinical services management.

-Mike received his Bachelor’s degree in Pharmacy from The Ohio State University.
-He completed residencies in Hospital Pharmacy and Hospital Pharmacy Administration at Mount Carmel Medical Center and completed in a Master’s degree in Hospital Pharmacy Administration at The Ohio State University.
+Mike received his BS degree in pharmacy from The Ohio State University.
+He completed residencies in hospital pharmacy and hospital pharmacy administration at Mount Carmel Medical Center and completed an MS degree in hospital pharmacy administration at The Ohio State University.

 Education